tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

 =======================

-The metadata that is to be registered with an instrument PID need to contain enough information to consistently and accurately identify the instrument across networks and infrastructures.
+The metadata that is to be registered with an instrument PID need to contain enough information to unambiguously identify the instrument across networks and infrastructures.
 It furthermore allows to link resources related to the instrument and thus provides a mean to aggregate information about the instrument.